Convento de San José

 One of the city's prettier churches, the light, sandstone exterior of the Iglesia de San Pedro (dating from the 12th or 13th centuries)...

 This church dates from the 13th century, and it was from this pulpit that Santa Teresa was castigated most vehemently for her reforms....

 This regional museum includes local ethnographic exhibits (the 1932 photos by Albert Klemm are particularly interesting), as well as...

 La Bodeguita de San Segundo

-Situated in the 16th-century Casa de la Misericordia, this superb wine bar is standing-room only most nights and more tranquil in the...
+Situated in the 16th-century Casa de la Misericordia, this superb wine bar is standing-room only most nights, though more tranquil in...

 Calle del Duque de Alba · interesting places nearby

 The unremarkable Convento de San José was the first convent Santa Teresa founded, in 1562.
 The saint herself is said to have helped build it.